 A: Depending on the length, resolution, and complexity of your projects, After Effects can often benefit from having very large amounts of RAM available.
 Larger amounts of RAM allows AE to store more previews in RAM rather than on a cache disk which can result in smoother playback.
 Using a fast SSD as your cache drive can mitigate some of the performance loses, but no hard drive or SSD is as fast as RAM.
-In general, we recommend 64GB of RAM as a starting point for moderate After Effects usage or those just learning to use After Effects.
-If you work with very complex projects, however, you may need 128GB or even more RAM.
+In general, we recommend 64GB of RAM unless your projects are relatively simple or you are just learning to use After Effects.
+If you work with very complex projects, however, our Standard workstation allows for 128, 256, and even 512GB of RAM.

 Q: Should I use an SSD for my disk cache?